tels7ar/resume/resume-phil.md

 scripting.
 I also did reverse engineering work on our yubikey programming system to both document and improve it (that was in Ruby).

-I also managed metrics and alerting for the team, in our in-house system.
+I managed metrics and alerting for the team, in our in-house system.
 It used a Grafana front end and I was responsible for designing and implementing dashboards.

 I also ran a biweekly team operational excellence meeting, focused on ensuring that we took proper